MS Normac: History

+The Normac's hull was punctured in 1981 when the Toronto Island ferry Trillium struck her, causing a slow leak and her sinking two weeks later.
+Letnik sued and failed to get the Metro Toronto Parks Department to pay for the boat.
+A court decided that Letnik had had the time to repair the leak but failed to do so.
+On top of the court loss, Letnik was ordered to remove the hull from the harbour.

-The Normac was raised in 1986 and refurbished to serve as a floating restaurant in other communities.
-With her amidships state rooms removed, she served as Tokyo Joe's Marina Bar and Grill, a floating restaurant and cocktail lounge at Port Dalhousie, Ontario until she was gutted by fire in 2011.
+The Normac was raised in 1986 and refurbished by Letnik to again serve as a floating restaurant.
+Letnik was invited by the city of Cleveland, Ohio to dock the boat there, but the city and Letnik could not come to agreeable terms.
+The boat was instead installed at the marina at Port Dalhousie, Ontario.
+Owned by Nino Donatelli, she served as "Tokyo Joe's Marina Bar and Grill", a floating restaurant and cocktail lounge until she was gutted by fire in 2011.
 She was restored and became the Riverboat Mexican Grill.
-The now vacant ship remains docked at Port Dalhousie Pier Marina.
+The ship remains docked at Port Dalhousie Pier Marina as a restaurant.